ziudeso/naba-comfyui-nvidia-docker/README.md

 [ComfyUI](https://github.com/comfyanonymous/ComfyUI/tree/master) is a Stable Diffusion WebUI.
 With the recent addition of a [Flux example](https://comfyanonymous.github.io/ComfyUI_examples/flux/), I created this container builder to test it.
-This container was built to benefit from the process isolation that container build but also to drop the container's ComfyUI privileges to that of a normal user (the container's `comfy` user, which is `sudo` capable).
+This container was built to benefit from the process isolation that containers bring and to drop the container's main process privileges to that of a regular user (the container's `comfy` user, which is `sudo` capable).

 The container size (usually over 4GB) contains the required components on an Ubuntu image with Nvidia CUDA and CuDNN (the base container is available from Nvidia's DockerHub); we add the requirements components to support an installation of ComfyUI.

 Multiple images are available.
-The name of the image contains a tag the reflects its core components.
-For example: `ubuntu24_cuda12.5.1` is based on an Ubuntu 24.04 with CUDA 12.5.1.
-Depending on the version of the Nvidia drivers installed, the Docker container runtime will only support up to a certain version of CUDA.
-For example, Driver 550 supports up to CUDA 12.4 and therefore will not be able to run the CUDA 12.4.1 or 12.5.1 versions.
+Each image's name contains a tag reflecting its core components.
+For example, `ubuntu24_cuda12.5.1` is based on Ubuntu 24.04 with CUDA 12.5.1.
+Depending on the version of the Nvidia drivers installed, the Docker container runtime will only support a certain version of CUDA.
+For example, Driver 550 supports up to CUDA 12.4 and will not be able to run the CUDA 12.4.1 or 12.5.1 versions.
 Use the `nvidia-smi` command on your system to obtain the `CUDA Version:` entry in the produced table's header.
-For more details on drivers capabilities and how to update those, please see [Setting up NVIDIA docker & podman (Ubuntu 24.04)](https://blg.gkr.one/20240404-u24_nvidia_docker_podman/).
+For more details on driver capabilities and how to update those, please see [Setting up NVIDIA docker & podman (Ubuntu 24.04)](https://blg.gkr.one/20240404-u24_nvidia_docker_podman/).

 The `latest` tag will always point to the most up-to-date build (i.e., the most recent OS+CUDA).
 If this version is incompatible with your container runtime, please see the list of alternative builds.